 - Long eye relief

 This laser rangefinder is a light weighted type, you can hold it easily in hand when using.
 Its hard plastic coating makes it perfectly to be used in outdoor complicated weathers.
 Simple button design makes it simple to use with gloves on.

-Optics are pretty clear and accurate in wide open areas, when in places full of woods and forests, it may pin on other objects and give false distance readout.
-Black display makes it hard to recognize in dark light, but in bright light, it works perfectly.
+Optics are pretty clear and accurate in wide-open areas, when in places full of woods and forests, it may pin on other objects and give false distance readout.
+The black display makes it hard to recognize in dark light, but in bright light, it works perfectly.